 A PDF, or Portable Document Format, file saves all of the printable information associated with a document such as a layout and makes it available for both viewing and printing without using the software originally used to create it.
 PDFs are easy to create and provide you with an efficient way to share your work with others or send documents to a print service.

-Home Designer Pro has a built-in PDF writer, which you can select as your printer in any of the program's Print dialogs.
+Home Designer has a built-in PDF writer, which you can select as your printer in any of the program's Print dialogs.
 Alternatively, you can print to PDF using a PDF writer installed on your computer.
-For more information, see "Printing to a PDF File" on page 715 of the Reference Manual.

 Index